Darkzarich/Smiler/README.md

 	- **Individual rating**.
 Users have their individual rating which is sum of ratings for each post and each comment they have ever posted
 - Comments:
 	- **Hierarchical comment tree to each post**.
 Nowadays almost any site does this.
+Also shows if user rated a comment already, **checks recursively**
 	- **Creating comments**
 	- **Updating comments**.
 Users are able to **update comments** within certain time after posting it but only if no one answered on it yet
 	- **Deleting comments**.
 Users are able to **delete comments** within certain time after posting it but only if no one answered on it yet